 Students may utilize a variety of course-related software and wireless Internet service through the vast array of computers housed in the library.
 Equipment necessary for viewing media as well as laptops, scanners and a photocopier can also be found.
 Additional library services include: reference assistance, class and individualized instruction, embedded librarians, 24/7 online chat assistance, textbook reserves, study rooms and Interlibrary Loan.

-New River’s commitment to increasing educational access is realized through the college’s distance education efforts.
-The distance education program is part of the college’s determination to increase educational access and student success.
-This program is for students who need to pursue academic goals outside the traditional classroom setting.
+NRCC’s commitment to increasing educational access is realized through the college’s online efforts.
+The Department of Online Learning is part of the college’s mission to increase access for all.
+We strive for excellence as we pursue academic goals outside the traditional classroom setting.
 Currently, the program offers over 270 online courses, which are available in most degrees and certificates.
-The degrees listed below can be fulfilled entirely by completing distance education courses:
+The degrees listed below can be fulfilled entirely by completing online courses:

 - Associate of Arts and Sciences in Business Administration